adamjclee/adamjclee.github.io/_pages/about.md

 ---
 I am an Assistant Professor in the Department of Data Science & Analytics at BI Norwegian Business School.

-My research is focused on Statistics and Econometrics.
+My research is focused on Econometrics & Statistics.
  <!-- I have a particular interest in methodological aspects of Data Science & Statistics, with a view to its application in the social sciences. -->
  <!-- I have a particular interest in the statistical properties of infinite dimensional models.  -->